-Come run, play, and celebrate Halloween with us at MVPNS and Parent Observation's Down by the Bay 5k on October 12th at Shoreline Park!
+Come run, play, and celebrate Halloween with us at MVPNS and Parent Observation's Down by the Bay 5k at Shoreline Park!
 You can run/walk/stroller or participate in FREE activities for the whole family including a costume contest!
 Your support will help move us to our new home!
-Check out our flyer, our site, and our registration page.
+Check out our site and our registration page.
 Sponsorship opportunities are available to companies and individuals.

 We are working with architects to finalize the last details on plans.
 Once our plans are finalized we will work with PG&E and the preparation of the grading of property.
 Our plan is to prepare the property throughout the school year and move the current modular classrooms onto the property in June.